uhkniazi/Schisto_medip/README.md

 # 07_features_overlap_medip.R
 a generic script, to create plots for genomic features (query) - created earlier and saved as lFeatures list - and medip signal (subject), use a medip signal object of choice for the plots.

+# 08_repeat_categories_overlap_medip.R
+### date 23/08/2016
+Details of the analysis are described in the evernote document [here](https://www.evernote.com/shard/s288/nl/38698211/37a3b421-cd36-496a-af84-6ae5cd934b9c?title=Grunau's%20repeats%20and%20overlap%20of%20medip%20signal).
+The data files information is obtained from the MySQL database Projects.MetaFile where idData=3.
+The pooled peaks object and repeats object with categories for repeats are used for the analysis.
+Using the *get.pairwise.prob* function is used to calculate p-values for the simulated parameters.
+Categories with significant p-values are listed and plotted.